Hi. I’m Jacqueline.

-I’m Jacqueline.
 I write about chefs, and I bake with alternative ingredients.
-I do lots of other stuff, too, obviously, but those are the activities applicable to this site.

-Since the age of 12 I’ve lived with Lyme Disease, and it has shaped my relationship with food since the day I saw my first nutritionist, who guided my body into gently healing itself.
+Since the age of 12 I’ve lived with varying affects of Lyme Disease, and it shaped my relationship with food since the day I saw my first nutritionist, who guided my body into gently healing itself.
+I’ve been off the gluten bandwagon for decades, now, but I’m the last to preach about the health or harm of a food for any other human being other than myself.
 I use food as medicine, yoga and meditation as magic, and honest self-reflection to keep my life in balance and my illness at bay.
 I am aware of what I put into my body but do not “diet”, as food is my friend.
 Life’s all about the balance, folks.

 I love food.